For more information contact:

 Personnel must obtain valid licenses before any application of any:

 - General use pesticides applied with powered equipment.

 If personnel are not licensed or exempted, a licensed public operator must remain within eyeshot and earshot of anyone applying the pesticide types listed above and must supervise the application at all times.
-NOTE: Personnel driving an enclosed cab tractor while applying pesticides cannot be supervised; they must have a license or be a faculty mebber with a 50 percent research appointment applying general use pesticides to their research plots.
+NOTE: Personnel driving a tractor (enclosed or not) while applying pesticides cannot be supervised; they must have a license or be a faculty member with a 50 percent research appointment applying general use pesticides to their research plots.
 These requirements apply to applications in locations including, but not limited to, the Discovery Gardens, research plots, greenhouses, and general grounds, and to farm maintenance at any WSU location and on cooperator lands.
 (Cooperator lands are defined as lands owned by private or non-WSU public entities which are provided for University research use.)

 Supervisors and unit heads must verify that appropriate licenses are held by subordinates in their respective areas.
 A searchable list of licensed individuals is available from the WSDA website.

 Recommendations in Publications